 Internships are a great way to try out an interest, regardless if they are directly related to your major.
 Employers tend to favor job seekers who have had an internship in the field they are hiring for.

-Sample internship sites/title
+Sample internship sites and titles:

 - Counterterrorism Research Intern, National Consortium for the Study of Terrorism and Responses to Terrorism